Listen Up and Say Ahhh…

 Needless to say, the easier and more interesting you make it for your viewers, the longer they’ll stay (hello bounce rate) and the more they’ll return.

-You’re also speaking to many (at least I hope), but it’s a two-way conversation where your readers are not only listeners or consumers, but contributors as well.
+Blogs, however, are like doing a live stream – you’re speaking to many, but it’s a two-way conversation where your readers are not only listeners or consumers, but contributors as well.

 They can reply to you or to others that have left comments on your page.

-It’s a great way of building a healthy and engaging community as well as striking up a threaded conversation.
-There’s just as much to learn from other people’s views.
+It’s a great way of building a healthy and engaging blogging community – there’s just as much to learn from other people’s views!

 Through good, consistent and regular updates, you’ll start to generate trackbacks, pingbacks and comments.